COSSAS/SOARCA/docs/content/en/docs/core-components/api-design.md

 #### POST `/playbook`
-Create a new playbook that and store it in SOAR-CA. The format is
+Create a new playbook that and store it in SOARCA.
+The format is

 ##### Payload